astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

 In the previous part we set up a database for the Joomla components.
 In this part you will learn how to change or add data using a form in the administration area.
 At the end, the view of your component in the administration area contains a button to add new items.
 You change an existing item by clicking on the title in the list view.<!-- \index{database!using} -->

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t6...t6b)[^github.com/astridx/boilerplate/compare/t6...t6b] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t6...t6b)[^github.com/astridx/boilerplate/compare/t6...t6b] and copy these changes into your development version.

 ## Step by step